AdobeDocs/commerce-learn.en/help/graphql-rest/intro-graphql.md

 You need a GUI GraphQL client to test out code samples and tutorials.
 There are several options:

 *   [Altair](https://altairgraphql.dev/) is an excellent and fully featured client built specifically for GraphQL.
 Adobe uses Altair in walk-through videos.
 *   If you don't want to install the desktop application, there are also Altair extensions that run right in your [Chrome](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja), Firefox, or [Edge](https://microsoftedge.microsoft.com/addons/detail/altair-graphql-client/kpggioiimijgcalmnfnalgglgooonopa) browser.
 *   [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql) is an implementation of the GraphQL IDE from the GraphQL Foundation.
 This is not an installable tool, but rather a package you can use to build the interface yourself.
 *   If you're already familiar with [Postman](https://www.postman.com/), it has decent support for GraphQL queries, though it's not as fully featured as a dedicated GraphQL client.

 In your GraphQL client, you should submit your requests to the URL path `/graphql` on your Adobe Commerce or [!DNL Magento Open Source] instance.
 If you'd prefer to use an existing instance for your tests, you can use the demo of the Venia theme (the example implementation of PWA Studio): `https://venia.magento.com/graphql`

+{{$include /help/_includes/graphql-rest-related-links.md}}